-4.7.2 Schemas
+2.6.2 Schemas

 A codec also contains the schema of the mapped type.
 This schema information is used when generating documentation.
-Schemas consists of the schema type, which is one of the values defined in SchemaType, such as SString, SBinary, SArray or SProduct (for objects).
-Moreover, a schema contains meta-data: value optionality, description and low-level format.
+For primitive types, the schema values are built-in, and include values such as Schema.SString, Schema.
+SArray, Schema.SBinary etc.